Fairblock/fairyring/x/fairyring/specs/04_state_transition.md

 ## ActivePubKey

-The active public key is only modified from the end block of the PEP module.
+The active public key is only modified from the end block of the KeyShare module.

 It is modified in the following 2 scenarios: